cloudant-labs/spark-cloudant/README.md

 ## Known limitations and improvement areas

-* Need to support chunked response.
-Get the following exception when query result is over limit:
+* Chunked response is not supported.
+For parallel partitioned loading, issue can be workarouded by setting jsonstore.rdd.maxInPartition.
+The following is the exception when query result is over limit.
 	HttpClientConnection: Aggregated response entity greater than configured limit of 1048576 bytes,closing connection java.lang.RuntimeException: sendReceive doesn't support chunked response

 * Schema is calculated on the first document w/o any predicate push down.
 Need a better approach

 * Cloudant search index query does not support "paging" through skip and limit.
 Push down may not get the best performance anyway.